-Some of the most getaway-worthy views in San Luis Obispo County (SLO CAL) are best seen from behind the wheel.
-Grab your keys, sunglasses and partner (two-legged or otherwise!), and discover the secrets of SLO CAL on a leisurely drive along California's most iconic drive - Highway 1.
+Some of the most getaway-worthy views in SLO CAL are best seen from behind the wheel.
+Grab your keys, sunglasses and partner (two-legged or otherwise!), and discover the secrets of SLO CAL on a leisurely cruise along California's most iconic drive - Highway 1.
 With access to restaurants, wineries and breweries, boutiques, flora and fauna, wildlife and views that beg for a pit stop, you'll see why this autoroute is one of the most justifiably famous (and must-dos) for travelers.

 SLO CAL’s 80-mile (128 kilometers) stretch of Highway 1 is all about the landscapes, from the majestic rocky shore off Ragged Point all the way down to the wild, windswept dunes of Nipomo.

 These views of prime Pacific coastline are prized, loved and highly photographed by locals and visitors alike.
 On the North Coast of Highway 1, an overwhelming amount of activities exist from whale watching and hiking to art gallery hopping and the majestic Hearst Castle.
 Explore the below cities and towns of SLO CAL's North Coast along Highway 1.